AutoIt-Community-Projects/collaboration-standards/docs/en/collaboration-standards.md

 - use simple [SemVer](https://semver.org/) tag names like `v0.13.2` or `v4.1.0`
 - do not use prefixes or suffixes for the release tags
   - prefixes can be used for all other tags like "hotfixes" oder "MVPs"
-  - if prefixes or suffixes, use lowercase and use kebab-case
+  - if prefixes or suffixes, use lowercase and use [kebab-style](/docs/en/case-styles.md)

 **Creation example**